abapic94/starter-hugo-research-group/content/authors/rene/_index.md

 - Researchers
 ---

-Samir Hodžić received his Ph.D. degree in cryptology from the University of Primorska, FAMNIT, Koper, Slovenia, in 2017.
-In 2019-2020, he has been with the Technical University of Denmark (DTU) as a postdoctoral researcher.
-He is currently an assistant proffesor and researcher on UP FAMNIT.

-His research area is mainly symmetric-key cryptographic primitives, in particular, the design of cryptographic Boolean functions, and (post-quantum) cryptanalysis of block ciphers.
+René is a PhD student at UP Famnit working under the supervision of prof. Enes Pasalic.
+He is currently in his third year.
+His main research interests are linear codes and Boolean functions.
+He is interested in their properties and their interactions with different mathematical objects.
+He has also a special interest in cryptanalytic techniques applied to block ciphers such as non-linear distinguishers.